 Low-slope site - A building site with a natural slope of 10 percent or less.

-Lumber - The product of the sawmill and planing mill by sawing, planing, cutting to length, and grading.
+Lumber - The product of the sawmill and planning mill by sawing, planning, cutting to length, and grading.
 1" stock is sawed to 1" thickness then finished (planed) to final size of 3/4", 5/4" stock finishes out to 1" thickness, and 2"x stock finishes out to 1 1/2".*

 Masonry - Building elements constructed of stone, brick, hollow clay tile, concrete blocks, gypsum blocks, or similar materials, or a combination of them.

 Mudsill - The lowest sill of a structure.
 Typically supported by the foundation in residential construction.

 Napa Brace + Bolt program - The FEMA-funded incentive program in Napa.

 Nominal dimension - The stated size of lumber, such as 2x4 (2" by 4").*